Saturday, 25 July 2009

 Yet again it's been ages since I last posted.
 The beginning of the summer has been a whirl of BBQs and sunshine, which I'm hoping will continue as I head down to Devon and Cornwall next week.

 Rome and Dublin were highlights, but I've very much enjoyed chilling out in Leeds too.
-Last night Matt and I had fun with some Wagamama recipes.
-He made the Kai Sen Udon, and I made tempura from some smoked haddock.
+Last night we had fun with some Wagamama recipes.
+We made the Kai Sen Udon, and I made tempura from some smoked haddock.

 Bonnes Vacances!